stan4dbunny/Portfolio/README.md

 <video src="https://github.com/user-attachments/assets/4b98fed8-2ff2-4a71-912f-c5593f627092" controls="controls" style="max-width: 100%;"></video>
 A video showing the difference between singlebounce and the improved multibounce.

-# Real-Time Volumetric Clouds in Unity
+# Real-Time Volumetric Clouds in Unity URP
 I made these clouds for a sailing game.
 The clouds are based on [Real-time rendering of volumetric clouds](https://www.diva-portal.org/smash/get/diva2:1223894/FULLTEXT01.pdf) by Fredrik Häggström, which is based on the work of Andrew Schneider for Horizon Forbidden West.
 Things I did in the project:
+* Created the cloud feature as a custom render pass in Unity
 * Created tool to easily create, view, debug, and update 3D noise texture assets using a compute shader and Unity's scripted importer feature
 * Implemented ray-marching in a shader for density evaluation and lighting contribution
 * Considered real-life lighting phenomena such as in/out scattering with the Henyey-Greenstein phase function, and attentuation using Beer's law